gitter-badger/theoutcome/README.md

 **Conversion** means a Save File will be conformed to the current game configuration's needs for savable data: new variables will be added if required (using default values defined in GameFile, see GameFile), unused variables will be discarded, checksum will be overwritten.

+## Handling errors

+### Parsing errors
+If there is an error during parsing a script for GameElement, the whole GameElement and everything depending on it is discarded (excluded from the configuration).

+[TODO?] smarter error handling

+Parsing errors are sent to and can be reviewed from the game console.